kyr0/redaktool/README.md

 - [fast-dotproduct](https://github.com/kyr0/fast-dotproduct) - Aims to be the fastest dot product calculation library for in-browser use.
 Backbone of RedakTool's vectorstore.
 - [vectorstore](https://github.com/kyr0/vectorstore/) - In-browser, vector store featuring very fast vector indexing, storage, serialization, product quantization and search (exact, kMeans, HNSW) balancing search quality and memory/computational constraints.
 Backbone of RedakTool's archive and NewsRadar topic following algorithm.
 Also used in `liquiprompt` for few-shot optimized exemplars.
 - [langdetect-ts](https://github.com/kyr0/langdetect-ts) - Port of Google LangDetect, the state-of-the-art language ngram-based language detection (identification) library to TypeScript.
 Used in `liquiprompt` and RedakTool.
+- [quality-prompts-js](https://github.com/kyr0/quality-prompts-js) - Write Quality Prompts using auto-optimization.
+Use and evaluate prompting techniques quickly.
+Learnings used in `liquiprompt` for automatic prompt optimizations.

 ## 📚 Usage